Attitude (heraldry): Nowed

 Serpents, and the tails of other beasts and monsters, may be nowed (/naʊd/ (French noué, "knotted")—often in a figure-eight knot.
+Serpents bent to form a spiral or letter S, such as in the Caduceus, are termed annodated.

 Tergiant

 Tergiant (and, less often, tergant) is another way to describe recursant where the animal has its back (Latin tergum) to the viewer.
 It is the default attitude for amphibians, insects, and some reptiles with a low profile, such as a lizard.
 Tergiant can also be used for birds in place of recursant, though less frequently than the other figures mentioned.
 It is basically the opposite of affronty.

 Attitudes for mythical winged quadrupeds

 Few attitudes are reserved to the rarer classes of creatures, but these include segreant, a term which can only apply to winged quadrupeds.